Mumbai Crime: With gang dividing loot at crime scene, cops manage to solve theft in 30 mins

-After bag with Rs 1 lakh cash and gold jewellery is flicked at Bandra station, alert mom relies on 'Mission' brand tag on haversack to nail thieves; Government Railway Police catch gang of four accused sharing spoils; a hunt is on for the fifth
+After bag with Rs 1 lakh cash and gold jewellery is flicked at Bandra station, alert mom relies on 'Mission' brand tag on haversack to nail thieves; Railway Police catch gang of four sharing spoils

 Bandra GRP officers, including investigating officer API Navanath Rupwate (centre), show the recovered bag